-To build trust, enhance policy coherence, and discuss concrete modalities for joint action, the second Global Conference of the Internet & Jurisdiction Policy Network is organized without formal panels to encourage dynamic exchanges among participants.
+To build trust, enhance policy coherence, and discuss concrete modalities for joint action, the 2018 Global Internet and Jurisdiction Conference is organized without formal panels to encourage dynamic exchanges among participants.
 It is structured around Stakeholder Plenary sessions on Day 1 and 3, and three parallel Workstreams on Day 2.

-Based on the Areas of Cooperation identified by participants at the first Global Conference of the Internet & Jurisdiction Policy Network in Paris in 2016, the Secretariat of the Internet & Jurisdiction Policy Network formed in 2017 three multistakeholder Contact Groups for each Workstream to map and identify concrete Policy Options.
+Based on the Areas of Cooperation identified by participants at the first Global Internet and Jurisdiction Conference in Paris in 2016, the Secretariat of the Internet & Jurisdiction Policy Network formed in 2017 three multistakeholder Contact Groups for each Workstream to map and identify concrete Policy Options.
 These documents serve as input to structure discussions on Day 2.

-The second Global Conference of the Internet & Jurisdiction Policy Network in Ottawa will be an opportunity for stakeholders to define a roadmap with clear targets and a working methodology to jointly develop policy standards and operational solutions that can be presented by participants at the third Global Internet and Jurisdiction Conference in 2019.
+The second Global Internet and Jurisdiction Conference in Ottawa will be an opportunity for stakeholders to define a roadmap with clear targets and a working methodology to jointly develop policy standards and operational solutions that can be presented by participants at the third Global Internet and Jurisdiction Conference in 2019.